griffithlab/htlv_integration_sites/README.md

 #### LTR integration site read filtering of BAM

-Produce a version of the duplicate marked BAM that is limited to only those alignments involving reads that contained the characterstic integration site sequence (TTTAGTACACA|TGTGTACTAAA) identified above
+Produce a version of the duplicate marked BAM that is limited to only those alignments involving reads that contained the characterstic integration site sequence (TGACAATGAC) identified above

 ```bash